Team-BHP > Motorbikes

 Ashwin, I have posted a few photographs sometime back of the paddock stand which is made for the Kreigers, the Bangalore Dukers.
 It costed 800INR for the first lot and is now available for 1K.
 Basic, no frills concept and works to the hilt.
 I have been using this since December.
 Photos by added_flavour are available on post nr.
 1451.

-unk9ja is offline
+unk9ja is online now

 Old 25th May 2014, 05:00 #2387